yacinebekka/yahtzee_mdp/README.md

 ## Dependencies

-Python 3.10 and numpy 1.26.4 (could have been implemented without any dependencies but the engine would have been slower)
+Python 3.10 and numpy 1.26.4 (can be implemented without any dependencies but the engine would be slower)

 ## Content